openigtlink/OpenIGTLink/Documents/Protocol/unit.md

 Summary
 =======

-SENSOR message can handle a part of unites defined in The International System of Unites (SI) in its 8-byte (or 64-bit) field.
-The field is designed to specifiy a unit consisting of SI-prefix (e.g. milli, micro, kilo etc...) and combination of SI-base and/or SI-derived unites.
+SENSOR message can handle a part of units defined in The International System of Unites (SI) in its 8-byte (or 64-bit) field.
+The field is designed to specify a unit consisting of SI-prefix (e.g. milli, micro, kilo etc...) and a combination of SI-base and/or SI-derived units.
 The bites in the field are assigned as follows:

 ~~~~